No let up for Merkel on refugees as Bavaria demands quick action

 "If it doesn't all happen on time or if it isn't effective enough, we must place value on creating law and order in Germany and Europe," he said, adding that Germany would have to think about sending a signal that the country had reached its limit.

-Seehofer wants caps for refugees and has openly criticized Merkel's welcoming policy but has as yet not followed through on any threats such as sending refugees back to other countries.
+Seehofer wants caps for refugees and has openly criticised Merkel's welcoming policy but has as yet not followed through on any threats such as sending refugees back to other countries.

 In a podcast, Merkel said that, on an international level, "we hope that step by step, everything will come into ordered channels".
 She ruled out using the army to help with security or border control.

-Some lawmakers also criticized the authorities for failing to sufficiently speed up the processing of asylum requests.
+Some lawmakers also criticised the authorities for failing to sufficiently speed up the processing of asylum requests.

 An Emnid poll showed support for Merkel's conservative bloc down 1 point at 37 percent, with her Social Democrat coalition partners unchanged at 25 percent and the anti-immigrant Alternative for Germany (AfD), which has made gains in the past couple of months, also stable at 8 percent.